Error-Proofing in Manufacturing Process

-- Ensures error detection by verifying contact alignment, as seen in error-proof socket designs.
+- Ensures error detection by verifying contact alignment, such as in error-proof socket designs.

-- Detects errors when a fixed quantity is not reached, exemplified by part trace management to identify omissions.
+- Detects errors when a fixed quantity is not reached, like in part trace management for identifying omissions.

-- Involves working in a fixed order, detecting errors through interruptions.
-For instance, using sealed compartments for assembling screws in a designated order.
+- Works in a fixed order to detect errors through interruptions, for example, using sealed compartments for assembling screws in a designated sequence.

 Principles of Error-Proof Design:

-- Insurance Principle: Require more than two actions for task completion.
+- Insurance Principle: Require multiple actions for task completion.

-- Automatic Principle: Use various principles to limit actions and prevent errors.
+- Automatic Principle: Limit actions to prevent errors.

-- Sequence Principle: Arrange tasks in a numbered sequence to avoid errors.
+- Sequence Principle: Arrange tasks in a specific order to avoid mistakes.

-- Isolation Principle: Separate areas to protect critical parts.
+- Isolation Principle: Separate areas to protect critical components.

-- Layer Principle: Distinguish different jobs to prevent mistakes.
+- Layer Principle: Distinguish different tasks to prevent errors.

-- Duplication Principle: Use duplication for repeated tasks.
+- Duplication Principle: Use duplication for repetitive tasks.

-- Warning Principle: Display warning signals for abnormal phenomena.
+- Warning Principle: Display alerts for abnormal occurrences.

 Implementation Strategies: